Bluegrass Star Billy Strings

 Maybe I'll be able to help their parents, you know, like open a rehab or something or something like that to just to help combat this because it's

-it's really hard, you know.
+it's really hard you know um

+it's awesome.
 And so, yeah, I've just been leaning into that, leaning on my family, you know, my band.

 Let's hear one of your songs from Highway Prayers, which is all about being on the road, leaning on a traveling song.

 And this starts out with some great bluegrass harmonies and also some really terrific fiddles playing together.
+So, let's hear that.

 Where the air is clean